-Illustration 3.2: Qtractor's main window and work area
+Illustration 4.2: Qtractor's main window and work area

-The main Qtactor window is initially laid out in this fashion:
+The main Otactor window is initially laid out in this fashion:

-- Menu and Tool-Bars at the top
+- Menu and Tool-bars at the top

 - Track list and information at the left

-- Track (audio and MIDI) data representation and file list on the right, with time scale above.
+- Track (audio and MIDI) data view representation and file list on the right, with time scale above.

-The Track Data section in the middle is where most of the action takes place.
+The track data view section in the middle is where most of the action takes place.
 It contains visual displays and representations of audio waveforms or MIDI data.
 This section is used for editing Clip objects (portions or all of any particular audio or MIDI file, recorded or imported) and for navigation within the project or "session."

 Qtractor also has other useful windows, such as the Mixer window, and the Connections window.
-Both these windows can be opened using the F8 key for Connections window (Jack PatchBay), and the F9 key for the Mixer window.
+Both these windows can be opened using the F8 key for Connections window (the patch-bay), and the F9 key for the Mixer window.
 These items are also selectable from the View menu.